 Step-by-step explanation:

-• first the “Host” header is added, the headers** size becomes 0x30, and thus it reuses the free 0x30 chunk
+size becomes 0x30, and thus it reuses the free 0x30 chunk - the

 Note*: 0x30 is not the real size, I forgot to consider the terminating NULL bytes and the metadatas’ size in my calculations.
-It doesn’t matter, what matters is our plan πŸ˜‰ : that an alloc of 0x41 doesn’t fit into a chunk allocated for 0x31
+It doesn’t matter, what matters is our plan π : that an alloc of 0x41 doesn’t fit into a chunk allocated for 0x31

 Because at the end of the request handle_client calls HeapFree on all previously allocated pointers, we want to keep our “domain” socket open as long as possible to avoid a crash.
 That also avoids the HeapDestroy call which would destroy our heap before we can even use our leak.